|Library||Email or Print this page|

 With an intrafamily loan, parents can provide a financial resource to their children for a specific use, or create a trust for their benefit.
 The rates used for intrafamily loans are typically more attractive than what may be available commercially, which will be discussed in detail later in this article.
 Additionally, these loans can offer greater flexibility than commercial loans, as payment terms may be structured based on the specific needs and circumstances of the child.

 An intrafamily loan comes with no limitations on how a borrower uses the proceeds.
 This feature provides a great advantage in the current market environment, in which interest rates are low and valuations on a wide range of assets have fallen dramatically.
 With the cost of borrowing so low, it will be much easier for an heir to use your loan to fund an investment that outperforms its interest rate.
 Low interest loans may also be a great way to help a child start a business, pay down a higher interest rate debt, even finance a home or car.
 However, it's important to keep in mind that even in this favorable environment, the loan must be repaid.
 An imprudent investment, or a further downturn in market conditions, could leave a borrower without the means to repay the loan when due.
-Nevertheless, the current low interest rates, coupled with the current depressed values of real estate, equities, and business interests, make the intrafamily loan a potentially important strategy to add to your estate plan.
+Nevertheless, the current low interest rates, coupled with the current depressed market values of real estate, securities, and business interests, make the intrafamily loan a potentially important strategy to add to your estate plan.

 In today's low interest rate environment, there is a higher probability that the rate of return earned on the investment of the loan proceeds will exceed the loan interest rate, allowing any appreciation in excess of the loan interest to pass to the borrower free of gift and estate taxes.

-Adjusting the loan's structure in the example above could make it even more useful to the borrower.
+PAY ATTENTION TO STRUCTURE Adjusting the loan's structure in the example above could make it even more useful to the borrower.
 By choosing a balloon note and requiring interest-only payments for the duration of the loan with the principal due at the loan's expiration, your child could enjoy maximum opportunity for principal growth.
 Or, you might wish to set a monthly or annual repayment schedule of both interest and principal.
 However, keep in mind that interest payments will be treated as taxable income to the lender.
-Applying your $13,000 annual gift tax exclusion to a portion of the interest can further enhance the loan's efficiency from a gift tax perspective; however, the lender will still be subject to income tax on the interest.
+Applying your $14,000 annual gift tax exclusion to a portion of the interest can further enhance the loan's efficiency from a gift tax perspective; however, the lender will still be subject to income tax on the interest.

 Also keep in mind that since an intrafamily loan is created with the full intention of repayment, it is critical to record the loan terms in a promissory note and to track payments of interest and principal under the note.
 If the loan is not properly documented and followed, the IRS could reclassify the loan as a gift, and tax it accordingly.
 In the same vein, if your heir defaults, you may forgive the loan by making a taxable gift.
 If the loan is outstanding at the time of your death, your Will may provide for it to be forgiven.
 The tax regulations regarding defaulted loans and forgiveness of indebtedness can be complicated, and it's best to consult with your tax advisor on these issues before you establish the loan.